 What specific things did you do to save or pay off your debt?

 We’ve always lived a frugal lifestyle, but we really focused on cutting expenses further to pay off the debt and build savings.
-Each year, we shop for better home and car insurance rates, and ensure we are getting the best rates on our cell phone and internet service.
+Each year, we shop for better home, car insurance rates, and ensure we are getting the best rates on our cell phone and internet service.
 We cut the cable years ago, cook most of our meals, shop the sales, and DIY the majority of our auto and home maintenance.

 Since we’re accustomed to living on one income, any extra money we get can be easily saved.
 I’ve had my share of side hustles over the years, from babysitting to teaching community education classes.
 And when we decluttered several years ago, we sold much of our extra stuff on Craigslist (sometimes I flip items too).